old telephone

 Typically, if a subject has contacted you personally and is requesting monetary payment (gift card/wire transfer), the subject will likely try to keep you on the phone.
 The subject will likely pressure you into making payment an urgent manner to resolve the “scam.”
 The subject may even get upset, threaten you, and use vulgar language.

-What not to do
+What NOT to do

-• Do not provide personal info
+• Do not share personal information

-• Do not provide financial info
+• Do not give financial details

-• Do not provide login info
+• Do not share login credentials

-• Do not provide passwords
+• Do not make your passwords public

-• Do not provide any payment
+• Do not provide payment information

-• Do not trust caller ID
+• Do not always trust caller ID

-• Do not just “Click”
+• Do not just click links without thinking twice about it

 Additional Resources